marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 * Veznutt asked to look for a map of Sandpoint prior to the Sandpoint Chapel burning down
 * Add pictures for Goblin Squash Stables
 * Add pictures for Fatman's Feedbag
+* Get pictures/description of an egg for Grog to find.

 Silly notes: